PROFILE AND FAST FACTS

 Improved polymers, packing materials, materials for use in furniture, biofuels, chemical processes, processes in the pulping industry, water purification, pharmaceuticals (small molecules as well as biopharmaceuticals) – drafting and prosecution of patent applications; developing protection strategies.

-Rubber materials, sanitary articles, chemical processes, food stuff, soldering alloys – opposition and appeal proceedings.
+Inter alia rubber materials, polymer additives, sanitary articles, chemical processes, food stuff, nicotine products, medical devices, soldering alloys – opposition and appeal proceedings.

-Pharmaceuticals – drafting and prosecution of patent applications; opinion work regarding Swedish case law; litigation.
+Pharmaceuticals – drafting and prosecution of patent applications; opinion work regarding Swedish case law; arbitration; litigation.